 And of course, that special spumante…

 Prosecco is a particular sparkling Italian wine, that is commonly compared with neighboring France’s champagne.
-It is produced in Italy’s Veneto region, and is normally made with glera grapes.
+It is produced in Italy’s Veneto region.
+They normally make it with glera grapes.
 Prosecco is a white wine, classified denominazione di origine controllata (DOC).
 The production areas are in Treviso, Venezia, Vicenza, Padova, Belluno, Gorizia, Pordenone, Trieste, and Udine.
 It can also be a denominazione di origine controllata (DOCG) in the form of Conegliano Valdobbiadene Prosecco Superiore (which follows the champagne production method).

 The name Prosecco comes from the Italian village of Prosecco, near Trieste, where the grape and wine traditionally come from.
-Unlike champagne, Prosecco is usually produced using the Charmat-Martinotti method, meaning the second phase of fermentation takes place in large steel tanks, as opposed to in the bottle.
-Prosecco tends to be slightly sweeter than champagne, and is best sipped young, so be sure to buy the newest vintage.
+Unlike champagne, they usually produce Prosecco using the Charmat-Martinotti method.
+This means that the second phase of fermentation takes place in large steel tanks, as opposed to in the bottle.
+Prosecco tends to be slightly sweeter than champagne.
+It is better young, so be sure to buy the newest vintage.

 Whereas spumante means sparkling, Prosecco itself can be spumante, frizzante (semi-sparkling) or even still.
-While the spumante version is the most popular and widely known, there are some Proseccos with light, less lingering perlage (bubbles) or no bubbles at all.
+While the spumante version is the most popular, there are some Proseccos with light, less lingering perlage (bubbles) or no bubbles at all.
 Prosecco is also classified according to EU wine sweetness regulation as being either brut – the most dry, extra-dry, or dry which is essentially sweet.